-If churches and museums get bored in the long run, alternatively you can go in search of legends and curiosities that are not very well known but just as interesting, very useful to better understand the city.
+If churches and museums get boring in the long run, alternatively you can go in search of legends and curiosities that are not very well known but just as interesting, very useful to better understand the city.

 Living in Florence, we discovered a lot of interesting and fun things walking through its alleys, so we have been able to devise 15 of these legends!